beepscore/remy_python/README.md

 The device can programmatically control television sound bar audio volume.
 The Raspberry Pi uses LIRC (Linux Infrared Remote Control) to send commands to an attached infrared transmitter.

-The Python app has three parts:
+The Python app has three main parts:

 - Functions to send commands to the infrared transmitter, which then transmits the commands to the television sound bar
 - A Flask web service to accept television command requests (e.g. volume decrease, volume increase)